Corbin Bleu

 Bleu has also pursued a music career and his debut album Another Side was released in 2007, which included the hit "Push It to the Limit".
-The album debuted and peaked at number thirty-six on the U.S. Billboard 200 album chart, selling 18,000 copies in its first week.
+The album debuted and peaked at number 36 on the U.S. Billboard 200 album chart, selling 18,000 copies in its first week.
 His second album, Speed of Light, was released in 2009.
-He returned to television, starring in the short-lived Ashton Kutcher–produced CW series, The Beautiful Life: TBL (2009), and the movie Free Style (2009).
-He has appeared in the films The Little Engine That Could (2011), Scary or Die (2012), Nurse 3D (2013), Sugar (2013), The Monkey's Paw (2013), and Walk.
+He returned to television, starring in the short-lived Ashton Kutcher–produced CW series The Beautiful Life: TBL (2009) and the movie Free Style (2009).
+He has appeared in the films The Little Engine That Could (2011), Scary or Die (2012), Nurse 3D (2013), Sugar (2013), The Monkey's Paw (2013), Walk.
 Ride.
 Rodeo.
-(2019).
+(2019), Remember Me: The Mahalia Jackson Story (2022), and Camp Hideout (2023).

 In 2010, Bleu played Usnavi in the Broadway company of In the Heights.
 In 2012, he returned to Broadway in the revival of Godspell.
 In 2013, he was cast as Jeffrey King in the short-lived online revival of the daytime soap One Life to Live.
 In 2016, Bleu played Ted Hanover in the Broadway company of Holiday Inn, the New Irving Berlin Musical.
 He subsequently signed a recording contract with Ghostlight Records, to distribute his Holiday Inn soundtrack music, released in 2017.
 In 2019, he returned to play Bill Calhoun/Lucentio in the Broadway company of Kiss Me, Kate.
 He subsequently signed a recording contract with Ghostlight Records, to distribute his Kiss Me, Kate soundtrack music, released on June 7, 2019.
+Bleu later made his West End debut in the European premiere of The Great Gatsby at the London Coliseum as Nick Carraway in April 2025.